oprietop/docker-gitlab-runner/README.md

 # docker-gitlab-runner
-Gitlab runner plus some packages and a custom enprypoint to allow autoregistration
+Gitlab runner plus some packages and a custom entrypoint for autoregistration

 ## Usage example
 ```